 Ho-hum one day, hip hood the next.
-Just where did Adelaide’s Peel–Leigh Street nexus spring from?
-Max Anderson sizes up a minor miracle of urban reinvention…
+Just where did the nexus of Adelaide’s Leigh and Peel streets spring from?
+Max Anderson sizes up a minor miracle of urban reinvention.

 For a ’hood to be properly hip it needs some down-at-heel history.
 Hell’s Kitchen was a migrant slum.
 Soho was London’s capital of vice.
 Fitzroy was where Melbourne warehoused its working class.
 The greater the neglect, it seems, the more glittering the redemption.